kunal370/kunal370/README.md

 Here are some ideas to get you started:

-- 🔭 I’m intrested in Android Application Developement
+- 🔭 I’m interested in Android Application development
 - 🌱 I’m currently pursuing Engineering | B.Tech.
 - 📫 How to reach me: meshramkunal370@gmail.com
 - ⚡ Fun fact: I'm kinda funny